Mom season 7

-The seventh season of the sitcom Mom began on September 26, 2019 and concluded on April 16, 2020 on CBS in the United States.
+The seventh season of the situational comedy drama Mom began on September 26, 2019 and concluded on April 16, 2020 on CBS in the United States.
 The season is produced by Chuck Lorre Productions and Warner Bros.
 Television, with series creators Chuck Lorre, Eddie Gorodetsky and Gemma Baker serving as executive producer.
 The season finished with 20 episodes, a reduction from the planned 22 episodes that was forced by the COVID-19 pandemic.
 This is the final season to feature Anna Faris as Christy, with "Big Sad Eyes and an Antique Hot Dog" becoming the show's unintended season finale/farewell episode for Faris.

 Christy (Anna Faris) is still sober and has her life mostly back on track, though she's continually tested by her mother, Bonnie (Allison Janney).
 Together, the two work to overcome their mistakes and build a better future.
 Now, Christy is well on her way to becoming a lawyer, while Bonnie is in a healthy romantic relationship and has just married Adam (William Fichtner).
 Through it all, Christy and Bonnie rely on their support system from AA, including the wise Marjorie (Mimi Kennedy), the wealthy and sometimes misguided Jill (Jaime Pressly), the overly emotional Wendy (Beth Hall), and the loudmouth but sweet Tammy (Kristen Johnston), who was upgraded to series regular status for this season.
 Collectively, they help each other stay sober in the face of whatever life throws at them.
 The episodes are usually titled with two odd topics that are mentioned in that episode.

 Season seven of Mom aired Thursdays in the United States at 9:00 p.m. after The Unicorn in the first half of the season and Man with a Plan in the second half.